vrready4u/demo-repo/README.md

  6 hit git push
- it will prompt  you the right command git push --set-upstream origin feature branch name
+ it will prompt  you the right command
+ $git push --set-upstream origin feature branch name